madmonkeyaudio-js/emsi-technical/README.md

 ## Overview

-I was able to figure out most of what Victory Charts does, however, one data entry within my props returned 'Nan'.
+I was able to figure out most of what Victory Charts does, however, one data entry within my props returned 'NaN'.
 After searching for the error and being aware of the time, I hardcoded a base case for that scenario for the graph's y axis (very naughty).
 Otherwise the data flow seemed to work.
 I think the lines are squished together because the data is only relative to the last several years.

 The other major improvement needed is refactoring.
 So far the cleanest component is the BarGraph component.